Sue: I’m really looking forward to this. I am so ready for Peter Davison.

 Me: No, it’s a real Christmas special.

 Sue: Good Lord.
-OK, if we really have to do this, can I watch the titles again?
+Okay, if we really have to do this, can I watch the titles again?
 I couldn’t take it all in.
 I think I’m in shock.

 We watch it again…